kiruthikakarthikeyan08-hash/Kiruthika/README.md

-# Kiruthika
-Credit Card Fraud Detection project I developed using Machine Learning to identify fraudulent transactions from the highly imbalanced Kaggle dataset.
+# Credit Card Fraud Detection

+This project focuses on detecting fraudulent credit card transactions using Machine Learning techniques.

+The model is trained on a highly imbalanced dataset from Kaggle and includes:

+- Data Preprocessing
+- Data Visualization
+- Feature Scaling
+- Handling Imbalanced Data (SMOTE)
+- Model Training and Evaluation

+## Dataset
+The dataset is obtained from Kaggle and contains anonymized transaction features.

+## Technologies Used
+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Scikit-learn
+- Imbalanced-learn

+## Objective
+To build a Machine Learning model capable of accurately identifying fraudulent transactions while handling class imbalance effectively.